 Aesthetics

 From the amazing title screen to the smooth scrolling, Leviathan always looks fantastic.
 Each level uses a cosmic environment design that I really liked.
-Of course, I have no chance of seeing the later levels but I loved the rocky, industrial landscapes that I did manage to play.
+Of course, I had no chance of seeing the later levels but I loved the rocky, industrial landscapes that I did manage to play.
 The aliens are often bright and colourful so stand out from the cold, stark backdrops.

 The audio fairs well and begins with a sampled tune that isn't (hmm) too bad I guess.
 Then again, a 16-year-old me in 1987 would have been chuffed at its ambition and quality.
 Today, however, I'm not a big fan and much prefer chip tunes, especially as this is by Mr Whittaker.
 Thankfully, the sound effects are crisp and zesty so suits the gameplay dandy.